 |---|---|---|

-Airtable deserves special mention here.
-Many teams use Airtable instead of Google Sheets, and it has its own set of field types (linked records, attachments, checkboxes) that don’t map cleanly to CRM fields.
-We’ve built Airtable-to-CRM automations for clients like Taxvisory, connecting TaxCycle, Airtable, and Calendly so the solo CPA could manage 300 clients with 80% less document chasing.
+Airtable deserves a mention here.
+Many teams use Airtable instead of Sheets, and it has field types (linked records, attachments, multi-select) that don’t map cleanly to CRM fields.
+We’ve built Airtable-to-CRM automations for clients like Taxvisory, connecting TaxCycle, Airtable, and Calendly so a solo CPA could manage 300 clients with 80% less document chasing.

 What should you automate first?

 Start with a single, one-way sync from your most active Google Sheet to your primary CRM.
-Get that running reliably for two weeks.
+Run it reliably for two weeks.
 Then add the reverse direction.
 Then add your second data source.
 Small wins compound.
-Don’t try to build a bidirectional, multi-system sync on day one.
+Trying to build a bidirectional, multi-system sync on day one is how projects die.

 The sequence that works: